bdj34/llama.cpp_data_extraction/README.md

 **Step 2: Download model**

 Visit [HuggingFace](https://huggingface.co/briandj97/models_used/tree/main) to download one of the GGUF models used in our work (or use your own).
-Similarly, transfer the gguf file to the remote server *(Example: at the VA, I split the gguf, transfer it via MS Teams to my VA computer, then email VINCI asking them to upload a large file.)*
+As in step 1, transfer the gguf file to the remote server.
+*(Example: at the VA, I split the gguf, transfer it via MS Teams to my VA computer, then email VINCI asking them to upload a large file.)*

 ---